What Happens to the Body when you Stop Eating Sugar?

 Various studies have shown that excess sugar consumption causes a resistance to leptin, the hormone responsible for signaling to the brain that you’re full.

-Have better dental health
+You’ll have better dental health